-The Alesis Recital 88-key Beginner Digital Piano is the best bet for anyone wanting to take up learning the piano and moving on to the professional level quickly.
+The Alesis Recital 88-key is the best bet for anyone wanting to play the piano and moving on to the professional level quickly.
 This keyboard takes care of addressing the two most important inhibiting factors for a new entrant – features and cost.

 Alesis Recital makes sure the important features are all available so that a beginner as well as a pro can use the product.
 The aspect where it stands out in is the quality it delivers in the minimum price band, making it a great choice for those buying a new keyboard as also those looking to upgrade their original ones.

 The most important aspect of any keyboard is the keys.
 The feel, the ease of use and the output that one gets from the keys can make or break the buying decision.
 This becomes even more important in a model that aims to be the one-stop destination for the beginners.
 Let us review the keys of the Alesis Recital on a few parameters that are important, especially for a beginner.

 One of the first things a newbie would consider is the aesthetics of the keyboard that they are going for.
 Even if not extraordinary or outstanding, the Alesis Recital delivers amply in this regard.

 To begin with, it is a keyboard containing a full set of 88-keys, bringing it at par with the professional ones and allowing to make up to 128 notes.

 The glossy finish of the white keys and the matte finish of the black keys make it appealing for anyone.
 The overall minimalistic design enhances the playing experience, without scaring off a player with a load of controls.
 The ergonomics of the model received great reviews from our panel of experts.